Beluga whale: Social structure and play

 Belugas are highly sociable and they regularly form small groups, or pods, that may contain between two and 25 individuals, with an average of 10 members.
 Pods tend to be unstable, meaning individuals tend to move from pod to pod.
 Radio tracking has even shown belugas can start out in one pod and within a few days be hundreds of miles away from that pod.
-Beluga whale pods can be grouped into three categories, nurseries (which consist of mother and calves), bachelors (which consist of all males) and mixed groups which contain both sexes.
+Beluga whale pods can be grouped into three categories: nurseries (which consist of mother and calves), bachelors (which consist of all males), and mixed groups (which contain both sexes).
+Most beluga whale pods were not organized primarily around close maternal relatives; the pods included both relatives and non-relatives, many members were paternal rather than maternal relatives, and there were also many cases where unrelated adult males traveled together.
 Many hundreds and even thousands of individuals can be present when the pods join in river estuaries during the summer.
 This can represent a significant proportion of the total population and is when they are most vulnerable to being hunted.

-They are cooperative animals and frequently hunt in coordinated groups.
-The animals in a pod are very sociable and often chase each other as if they are playing or fighting, and they often rub against each other.
+They are cooperative and frequently hunt in coordinated groups.
+Belugas in a pod are very sociable and often chase each other as if they are playing or fighting, and they often rub against each other.
 Often individuals will surface and dive together in a synchronized manner, in a behavior known as milling.

 In captivity, they can be seen to be constantly playing, vocalising and swimming around each other.
 In one case, one whale blew bubbles, while the other one popped them.
 There have also been reports of beluga whales copying and imitating one another, similar to a game of Simon-says.
 There have also been reports of them displaying physical affection, via mouth to mouth contact.
 They also show a great deal of curiosity towards humans and frequently approach the windows in the tanks to observe them.